 The path makes a diversion out west above the beach towards Porth Island where there are some impressive pre-historic defensive earthworks and the remains of a settlement.
 Pass the footbridge that leads to the Island and head back east along the cliffs towards the road.
 The path turns left and swings away from the road and you are finally away from 'civilisation' and on the coast path proper.

 There is a gentle climb with Watergate Beach down to your left.
 The path hugs the cliffs before dropping steeply into Watergate Bay.
 Join the road and keep left past the car park, new outdoor pursuits complex and hotel then climb the steep road before you join the path again to your left after a short distance.
 Again the path passes between fields and cliff tops before you see Beacon Cove.
 This presents a truly impressive piece of coastal erosion.
-The hill, called the Beacon, has a huge 'horse-shoe' missing form it and looks like something from Snowdonia.
+The hill, called the Beacon, has a huge 'horse-shoe' missing form it and looks like something from Snowdonia (Eryri).
 Skirt around the Cove and out to Berryl's Point.